 In just the past month, several stories have raised serious concerns about cruise ship safety.

 A TV exposé about alcohol consumption on cruise ships showed passengers on a Royal Caribbean vessel drinking during a mandatory safety briefing.
 Royal Caribbean denounced the report as “sensationalistic” and said that it trains its staff in how to serve alcohol to guests in a responsible way.
+(Here’s our ultimate guide to taking a cruise.)

 Are any of these incidents being reported to the FBI and the Coast Guard?
 Not exactly.